Introduction

 3. Location Tracking: Many package lookup systems provide location information, allowing you to pinpoint where your package is at any given moment.
 This could be a sorting facility, a distribution center, or the package’s last known location.

-4. Estimated Delivery Date: One of the most valuable pieces of information package lookup offers is an estimated delivery date or delivery window.
-This helps you plan for the arrival of your package.
+4. Estimated Delivery Date: One of the most valuable pieces of information a package lookup offers is an estimated delivery date or delivery window.
+This helps you plan for your package’s arrival.

 5. Delivery Confirmation: Once your package is successfully delivered, package lookup often provides confirmation details, including the date, time, and delivery location.